Originally Published MDDI July 2005

 Last August, the U.S. Court of Appeals for the Third Circuit said the MDA preempts common law design-defect product liability claims when FDA approved the accused device through the PMA process.
 The Third Circuit agreed with prior decisions from four other appeals court circuits about what FDA PMA approval represents.
 The courts said it constitutes approval of a product's design, testing, intended use, manufacturing methods, performance standards, and labeling that is specific to the product.
 Thus, it preempts any state law civil claims regarding alleged defects or inadequacies in those areas.

-More Device Review Staff
+More Device Review Staff for FDA

 FDA expects to add about 150 more staff to conduct and support medical device reviews this fiscal year.
 According to CDRH's FY 2004 user fee annual report, the center collected $27.2 million in fees in 2004.
 That's $4.8 million (15%) less than revenue projections had anticipated.
 The shortfall was attributed to a number of factors.
 Among them, the center received fewer applications and supplements that paid the higher fees.
 In addition, there was an increase in applications that qualified for fee exemptions.